This Montana Town Is Home to More Writers Than Any Other City in America

 “Within 100 miles of Livingston you have a lot of the top writers in the entire country living here,” said Bob Schleicher, a retired state employee and wage analysis expert, who lives in Livingston.
 “So you have cool book stores and art galleries, as well as a beautiful main street, the beautiful Yellowstone River, and mountains.”

-A promotional website for Bozeman, Montana — located about 30 miles to the west — puts historic Livingston and its slightly more than 7,000 residents in lofty literary company.
+A promotional website for Bozeman, MT — located about 30 miles to the west — puts historic Livingston and its slightly more than 7,000 residents in lofty literary company.

 6 Reasons to Move to Montana Right Now